Remi-Huguet/dashboard_freelance/README.md

 - Define routines (sports, reading, learning, etc.)
 - Add goals to each routine and track their progress
 - Visualize progression through interactive charts
-- Use it on mobile thanks to responsive design

-# URL
-Here is the URL to access the app: to_define

 ## Run the project in local mode